Managing "Waste" in the Studio

 • The old t-shirts I cut up for rags.

-The list truly goes on and on, because I want to avoid being wasteful.
+The list goes on and on, because I want to avoid being wasteful.

 And generally this is good thing, right?
 But at times this mindset has felt paralyzing and actually counterproductive to my creative process.